zetxqx/gateway-api-inference-extension/site-src/guides/index.md

 === "CPU-Based Model Server"

+      ???+ warning

+         CPU deployment can be unreliable i.e. the pods may crash/restart because of resource contraints.

       This setup is using the formal `vllm-cpu` image, which according to the documentation can run vLLM on x86 CPU platform.
       For this setup, we use approximately 9.5GB of memory and 12 CPUs for each replica.